 Dr. Henry Christopher "Hank" Pym grew up with an ordinary family in Nebraska.
 His family was poor, which led to his father complaining why he couldn't invent something useful instead.
 The only one who drove Hank to follow his imagination was his grandma.
 He was an ordinary, but brilliant, young biochemist until his wife, Maria Trovaya, was murdered on a trip to Hungary.
-Devastated by the loss of his wife, Hank suffered his first mental breakdown but after recovering decided to focus his scientific work on things that could help him battle inhumanity and injustice.
+Devastated by the loss of his wife, Hank suffered his first mental breakdown.
+After recovering, he decided to focus his scientific work on things that could help him battle inhumanity and injustice.
 This new focus eventually lead him to discover a rare group of particles that could be used to alter someone's size.
 Thus Pym Particles were discovered.

 Hank Pym was created by Stan Lee, co-created and drawn by Jack Kirby, and scripted by Larry Lieber.
 He first appeared as Hank Pym in the horror-story "The Man In The Ant Hill!" in Tales to Astonish issue 27 (Jan.
 1962).
 His first appearance as Ant-Man was in Tales to Astonish issue 35 (Sep.
 1962).

 Hank Pym has been a polarizing figure within the Comic Book Industry.
 His most infamous, and oft-referenced, moment is the time he struck his wife, Janet Van Dyne.
 Though Hank was suffering from increasingly debilitating mental issues at the time, and the actual event was the result of an artist's mistake, the scene has become one of the most famous instances of domestic violence in Comics.
 Hank himself accepted his mistake and has tried to atone for it ever since.
 Arguably, the character's most important series is Mighty Avengers by Dan Slott, which was essentially a Character Study for Pym himself.
 The series showcased a formerly timid Hank Pym after the Skrull Invasion and consequent defeat of his doppelganger.
 Hank took on the moniker; "Wasp" in order to pay respects to his late ex-wife.
 In addition to the name change, Hank also became far more self-confident and grew into the role as leader for a new generation of Avengers.